ryry6/f1-radar-releases/README.md

 # [Download F1 Radar](https://github.com/ryry6/f1-radar-releases/releases)

-# F1 Broderless Window Settings (see below for fullscreen mode)
+# F1 Broderless Window Settings
 1. F1 will need to be run in **borderless window mode!**
 2. Set up telemetry - Go to options -> settings -> telemtry settings and set the following:
   - UDP Telemetry - On
   - UDP IP Address - 127.0.0.1
   - UDP Port - 20777 (can be changed in the settings)
   - UDP Send Rate - 60hz (can be set to anything but the higher the better)
-  - UDP Format - 2021
+  - UDP Format - 2022

 3. Close the game

 > If you're having issues where the radar won't appear above the game try enabling full screen mode and keep the game in borderless window mode

 # F1 Radar Instructions

+## Zip setup

+1. Download the zip file and extract to a folder
+2. Run F1 Radar.exe

+## EXE Installer Setup

 1. Download and run setup from link above.